Transfer-Recursive-Ensemble Learning for Multi-Day COVID-19 Prediction in India using Recurrent Neural Networks: Introduction

-Since the authorities are not aware of how many people might be infected or how many are extremely critical, this creates an uneven scenario and supplies are demanded as cases arrive \cite{moran2016messier}.
-It takes some time to get these supplies and the patients might be critical in that period.
-Therefore, a predictive method for several days, providing the number of new cases per day, fatalities per day and total active cases has been proposed in this manuscript.
-Some researchers \cite{ribeiro2020short} have attempted the multi-step prediction of cumulative COVID-19 cases.
+As we have witnessed during the peaks of the infection waves that the medical supplies were generally distributed to an area based on the real-time daily new cases in that particular area/ hospital.
+It takes some time to get these supplies and meanwhile the patients might be critical \cite{moran2016messier}.
+Therefore, a predictive method for the estimation of COVID-19 statistics for multiple days in advance, can provide a better framework for medical logistics.
+A predictive model in the similar direction has been proposed in this article.
+Some researchers \cite{fritz2022, rajesh2020, ribeiro2020short} have attempted the multi-step prediction of cumulative COVID-19 cases.
 However, multi-step prediction of daily new cases, daily fatalities and total active cases simultaneously is difficult due to their chaotic nature.
-The proposed model alleviates these problems and gives a multivariate multi-day prediction for the daily statistics.
+The proposed model alleviates these problems and gives a multi-variable (3 COVID-19 parameters: New Cases, New Deaths and Active Cases) multi-day prediction for the daily statistics.

 The proposed method draws motivation from the concept of recursive learning.
-The aim of recursive learning is to establish a model that can learn to fill the missing parts in its input.
+The aim of recursive learning is to establish a model that can learn to fill in the missing parts in its input.
 In prediction tasks, the recursive model trains on its predictions \cite{yoo1999short}.
 This provides the input with a feedback from the output.
 The proposed method has been tested to give predictions for seven days ahead case.
 To achieve this, the proposed method uses a combination of several learning methodologies and integrates them into one.
-It has been shown that such a combined model is much more efficient at providing multi-day forecasts than the existing standard models.
+It has been shown that such a combined model is more efficient at providing multi-day forecasts than the existing standard models.

+The contribution of this work can be highlighted along the following lines: \begin{itemize} \item Introduction of a transfer learning scenario for incorporating COVID-19 spread behavior in different countries . \item Recursive learning for 7-day prediction i.e., using the predictions recursively for new predictions. \item Combination of the predictions from different models using a weighted ensemble. \end{itemize}

-The preliminaries for the proposed method is outlined in details in section 2 with special emphasis on transfer learning and the recursive learning employed.
+Rest of the article is organised as follows: The preliminaries for the proposed method is outlined in details in Section 2 with special emphasis on transfer learning and recursive learning employed.
 Section 3 describes the proposed method.
-Section 4 explains the experiments and results, along with a comparison with existing standard methods.
-Section 5 concludes this article with the scope for future research.
+Section 4 contains the experimental results, along with a comparison with existing standard methods.
+Section 5 contains a discussion of the results, along with statistical significance testing of the models.
+Section 6 concludes this article with the scope for future research.